Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/configuring-universalrp-for-use.md

 To configure and use the Universal Render Pipeline (URP), you must first:

-- create the Universal Render Pipeline Asset
+- Create the Universal Render Pipeline Asset
-- add the Asset to the Graphics settings for your Project
+- Add the Asset to the Graphics settings for your Project

-- ensure that no other Scriptable Render Pipeline Asset is assigned in any of the quality levels
+**Note:** If a scriptable render pipeline is assigned in any of the projets quality levels, they will override the Graphics settings.
+If this is the case, you will not see any changes when updating the pipeline asset in Graphics settings.

 To read more about each step, see below.